 Howard University is committed to providing access and reasonable accommodations to persons with documented disabilities in accordance with the Americans with Disabilities Act (ADA) of 1990, Section 504 of the Rehabilitation Act of 1973, and in accordance with other pertinent federal, state, and local disability and antidiscrimination law.
-The University, through its Disability Assistance Program (DAP), in the Office of Student Services will coordinate support services to assist students with disabilities to maximize their educational potential through awareness of available services.
-Students, who need accommodations relative to their disabilities, and assistance in their program of study, must officially notify the Office of the Dean for Special Student Services (ODSS) at the time of initial enrollment or at any time during their enrollment at Howard University.
-It is strongly encouraged that students with disabilities contact the ODSS at beginning of the academic year to ensure that appropriate services can be established.
-Students are not required to selfdisclose their disability; however to receive accommodations from the University, they must properly inform the Office for Special Student Services in accordance with established procedures.
-Additional information is available at 202-238-2420 or the following website:
+The University, through its Disability Support Services (DSS), in the Office of Student Services, will coordinate support services to assist students with disabilities to maximize their educational potential through awareness of available services.
+Students, who need accommodations relative to their disabilities, and assistance in their program of study, must officially notify the Office of Disability Support Services at the time of initial enrollment or at any time during their enrollment at Howard University.
+It is strongly encouraged that students with disabilities contact the Office of Disability Support Services at beginning of the academic year to ensure that appropriate services can be established.
+Students are not required to self- disclose their disability; however, to receive accommodations from the University, they must properly inform the Office Disability Support Services in accordance with established procedures.
+Additional information is available at (202) 238-2420 or the following website: https://studentaffairs.howard.edu/diversity-incluison/disability-services

-http://www.howard.edu/specialstudentservices/DisabledStudents.htm